August 22, 2025

 Check current price, styles, and colors:

-You can support Hiking Feet's free and independent content by purchasing your shoes through the affiliate links above.
-That's free for you, but the retailer may share a small percentage of the sale with Hiking Feet.
+Are you interested in the Oboz Katabatic LT Mid GTX?
+If so, you can support Hiking Feet's free and independent content by purchasing your shoes through the buttons above.
+That's free for you, but REI may share a small percentage of the sale with Hiking Feet.
 Those small commissions keep this site afloat, pay for the shoes I review, and give me a little bit back for all the unpaid hours I spend testing and reviewing footwear for men and women who hike.
 Thanks!

 Related Posts